ImperialCollegeLondon/dcw-hash-of-sets/README.md

 and the parent,child information may come in any order.

-and our goal is to collect all the children belonging to each parent, producing output showing, for each parent, the complete sorted list of their children:
+and our goal is to collect all the children belonging to each parent, producing output showing, for each parent, the complete set of their children (ideally sorted):

 ```
-one: b,c,d          (one is the parent of b, c and d - in sorted order)
+one: b,c,d          (one is the parent of b, c and d)
 two: c              (two is the parent of c only)
 ```